-In this blog, we cover the most common stop smoking treatments available as medicines and some other useful tools and advice to help you on your way to being smoke-free.
+If you're wondering just how to quit smoking, we've got you covered!
+In this blog, we cover the most common treatments available to help you stop smoking, covering medicines and some other useful tools and advice to help you on your way to quitting smoking.
+From nicotine replacement therapy to pharmaceutical options, you'll be glad to know there are lots of things that can help you on your journey.

 One of the best things you can do for your health is to give up smoking.
-It adds years to your life and greatly reduces the risk of developing lung cancer and other diseases such as cardiovascular disease, regardless of age or how long you have been smoking for.
-It is beneficial to everyone and improves your quality of life.
+The benefits of quitting smoking are immense: it adds years to your life and greatly reduces the risk of developing lung cancer and other diseases such as cardiovascular disease, regardless of age or how long you have been smoking for.
+Quitting smoking is beneficial to everyone and improves your quality of life.

 As a smoker, you have an increased risk of developing over 50 serious health conditions including COPD (chronic obstructive pulmonary disease), mouth cancer, bronchitis, pneumonia and coronary heart disease.
 Some of these conditions can be fatal and cause irreversible damage.